Bitterkeit/pro301-htmlweb.github.io/README.md

-Just a starting web site to try html coding
+Just a basic web site to practice html coding